samlevine03/advent-of-code-2023/README.md

 This repository contains my solutions for the [Advent of Code](https://adventofcode.com/) 2023 challenges.
 Advent of Code is an annual set of Christmas-themed programming puzzles that can be solved in any programming language.

+I'm challenging myself to be more **Pythonic**, both at the code level and on a meta level.
+As such, my goal is to maximize simplicity, readability, and "maintainability."

 ## Project Structure

 The project is organized into separate directories for each day's challenge, a `utils` folder for common functionalities, and a `bin` folder to facilitate easy script execution.